-In 2009, an estimated 14,000 children under age 5 were treated in hospital emergency rooms for injuries associated with strollers, according to CPSC Nursery Product Reports.
-Most of the injuries were caused by falls and almost 90 percent of those were head injuries.
-On average, one child dies each year from stroller related injuries according to data from 2005-2007.
+In 2011, an estimated 12,900 children under the age of five were treated in hospital emergency rooms for injuries associated with strollers, according to CPSC Nursery Product Reports.
+Most stroller injuries were caused by either falls or strangulation.
+On average, one child dies each year from stroller-related injuries according to data from 2007-2009.
 Many of these deaths occur when babies are left to sleep with the stroller’s back rest in the reclined position.
-They may slip feet-first through a leg opening until their head is trapped and they are strangled — at least 11 deaths are associated with this hazard.
+They may slip feet-first through a leg opening until their head is trapped and they are strangled — at least 5 deaths are associated with this hazard.
 Be aware that infants only a few weeks old can creep or move when asleep.
 The youngest victim of a stroller was an infant just 7 weeks old.

-Since 2007 there have been 14 stroller recalls totaling more than 4.5 million units and involving 4 deaths.
+From 2007 to 2013, there have been 33 stroller recalls totaling nearly 6 million units and involving 5 deaths.

 A recall or a corrective action has been issued for strollers for various reasons including:

 - Folding mechanisms on locks that could break during use, causing the stroller to suddenly collapse

 - Entrapment or strangulation risk

 - Seat belts that may not restrain properly

 - Breaks that may not hold when locked

 - Risk of injury from falling if seat detaches and falls to the ground